dotnet/arcade/src/Microsoft.DotNet.Helix/JobSender/Readme.md

 ### Hello World
 This will print out `'Hai Wurld!'` in the work item's console log.
-Please note the command supplied is executing as a Windows command line command and as a shell command in Linux/OSX.
+Please note the command supplied is executing as a Windows command line command on Windows queues and as a shell command on Linux and OSX queues.

 ```csharp
 var job = await api.Job.Define()